Seeing white sticky stuff on the Jade plant?

 You can spray insecticides or homemade solutions to remove Mealyabugs from the plant.

 You can also try to get rid of them by hand, though you must wear garden gloves while carrying out this activity in our garden.
 If the plant is weak, provide fertilizer to it.

 Like the Mealybugs problem, you can use garden insecticides or homemade solutions to eliminate Aphids.

 You should also consider using water spray on the plants, as it might help in reducing the infestation to a great extent.

 The only way you can stop Mealybugs' infestation is by providing good care to the plant.

 If the plant is strong, there is less probability of attracting such pests.
 You should address this issue immediately if you see it on any indoor plants.

 Over To You

-Well, as I said, it’s most probably be the Mealybug infestation.
+Well, as I said, it's most probably the Mealybug infestation.

-Meanwhile, if this guide helped you in solving this problem, please share it with your friends and family.
+Meanwhile, if this guide helped you solve this problem, please share it with your friends and family.